mcandre/octane/README.md

 # ABOUT

-Octane ferries signals between MIDI devices, with optional transformations on the data.
-For example, the incoming pitch from one device can be shifted up or down before it arrives at another device.
-This is particularly useful when some devices have large gaps in note compatibility, or use extreme pitches to indicate CC-like signals.
+octane intercepts and transforms MIDI signals.
+This is convenient to solve communication gaps between devices.

+For example, a Bastl microGranny sampler and a KORG SQ-1 sequencer both speak MIDI, but there is no overlap for the too-low pitch range for microGranny control signals and too-high SQ-1 note signals.

+That's where octane steps in. octane can shift the output from one set of devices up or down, into a more comfortable range to be processed by other devices.

 By default, octane copies data from all available IN devices to all available OUT devices.
 Optional `-in`, `-out` flags can narrow the mapping.

-Octane is free and open source: fork it to introduce your own creative MIDI tweaks!
+octane is free and open source: fork it to introduce your own creative MIDI tweaks!

 # DOWNLOAD